Receiving Your Vending Machine Step 1:

-Receiving Your Vending Machine First, inspect the vending machine as you unpack it and ask the driver to wait a few moments until you have done a quick inspection.
+Receiving your vending machine is very exciting!
+First, inspect the vending machine as you unpack it and ask the driver to wait a few moments until you have done a quick inspection.
 Once you have signed off, you are responsible for the external condition.

 If there are problems, note them on the bill of lading.